deciduously/skedge/README.md

 }
 ```

 Check out the [example script](https://github.com/deciduously/skedge/blob/main/examples/basic.rs) to see more configuration options.
-Try `cargo run --example basic` to see it in action.
+Try `cargo run --example readme` or `cargo run --example basic` to see it in action.

 ## Development